rubenwardy/minetest_modding_book/en/chapters/formspecs.md

 })
 {% endhighlight %}

-The above example shows a formspec to a player when they use the /formspec command.

 Note: the .. is used to join two strings together.
 The following two lines are equivalent:

 {% highlight lua %}